 Though improper nutrition during puppyhood and trauma to the elbow can contribute to elbow dysplasia, this disease is most commonly the result of genetic factors that lead to less than optimal joint conformation.

 Signs and IdentificationDogs affected with elbow dysplasia may show signs of mild to moderate pain and lameness in the forelimbs as early as 4 months old, but some will show no signs of the disease until later in life.
 Both elbows are typically involved, but one may be much more grievously affected.

-dog or thickening of the elbow that a veterinarian can detect during physical examination usually raises the alarm.
+Diagnosis of elbow dysplasia is typically arrived at through X-rays confirming visible changes to the joint.
+But a history of front-limb lameness in a young dog or thickening of the elbow that a veterinarian can detect during physical examination usually raises the alarm.
 Magnetic resonance imaging (MRI) and computed tomography (CT) scans of the area can also be very helpful to identify the exact version of elbow dysplasia present.
 Surgical exploration (usually through arthroscopy but also through open-joint surgery) is also considered a method for determining the extent of the joint’s damage and initiating surgical correction.

 Affected BreedsLarge-breed dogs are most affected, but smaller dogs can also be affected, including Pugs, Basenjis, and Shiba Inus.
 Below are the top 10 breeds affected, courtesy of the Orthopedic Foundation for Animals (OFA).

 TreatmentThe treatment of these cases varies according to the exact form the disease has taken and the stage at which it presents.
 If possible, surgically removing loose flaps of cartilage and smoothing out the cartilage in the joint are undertaken.
 However, this is best achieved in the disease’s earliest stages.
 After arthritis has set in, it becomes increasingly difficult and less beneficial to do surgery.